Skip to main content

 For example vue.js, angular.js, react, backbone.js and similar ones.

-However, full-blown desktop application solutions such as electron.js, AppJS and similar ones are not supported.
+However, full-blown desktop application solutions such as AppJS and others are not supported by the Overwolf native client.
+Use Overwolf Electron for Electron applications.

-For Vue.JS developers - we strongly advise against using UI libraries like Vuetify, Bueify, etc., as we've seen issues in non-native windows where different controls might not respond to clicks.
+For Vue.JS developers, its strongly advised against using UI libraries like Vuetify, Buefy, and others.
+This is due to issues in non-native windows, where different controls might not respond to mouse input (clicks).

-If you know what you're doing and are looking for a workaround, find the control's outer element, have it listen to onmousedown, and simulate a click().
+However, if you can find the control's outer element, have it listen to onmousedown, and simulate a click().

-To build Overwolf apps, you first need to download the Overwolf client.
-You can find the latest developer client version Here.
+To build an Overwolf app, you need to download the developer version of the Overwolf client.

 Manifest file

-This mandatory file describes the different aspects of your app, and has to be present in your app's root folder for it to function.
-Its goal is to define your app's general behavior, the features it will be using, and any other "meta-data" Overwolf will need to run your app exactly the way you want it to.
+The manifest.json is a mandatory file and describes the different aspects of your app.
+It MUST be present in your app's root folder for the app to function.
+The file defines the app's general behavior, features it will be using, and any other meta-data Overwolf needs to run your app exactly the way you want it to.

 An example of a basic manifest file: